simonmichael/hledger_site/src/install.md

             nix-env -f https://github.com/NixOS/nixpkgs/archive/e1225076.tar.gz -iA hledger_1_24_1 hledger-ui_1_24_1 hledger-web_1_24_1
         </div>
         <div class="notes">
-            Binaries may not yet be fully cached for your platform, try with --dry-run to estimate how much building will be required.
+            Nix binaries may not yet be fully cached for your platform, try with --dry-run to estimate how much building will be required.
             On Linux, note <span class="warnings"><a href="https://github.com/simonmichael/hledger/issues/1030">#1030</a>,
             <a href="https://github.com/simonmichael/hledger/issues/1033">#1033</a>.
         </div>